rswinkle/PortableGL/demos/README.md

 Another demo from [Superbible 5](https://github.com/rswinkle/oglsuperbible5/blob/1a92eb6b4eeb665582acd69bc41ba793ff974bd1/Src/Chapter05/Sphereworld/Sphereworld.cpp) but with better controls and a slightly different shader and light direction.
 The controls are shown in the commandline on startup (read from a user editable controls.config file).
-This is also, along with swrenderer, one of 2 current demos that show one way to resize the window, by calling resize_framebuffer.
+This is also, along with swrenderer, one of 3 current demos that show one way to resize the window, by calling resize_framebuffer.
 The other way which I don't know if I show anywhere, lets SDL do the scale for you.

+### Sphereworld Color

+Similar to Sphereworld, but with fewer controls (just 6DOF + mouse + tilt) and using colors not textures naturally.
+This one does let you switch between gouraud and phong shading, with the semi-interesting result that the latter actually has better performance.

 ### Shadertoy